10KD/kicstarter/README.md

 # Kicstarter

 Kicstarter is a crowdfunding platform inspired by Kickstarter.
 It's a fullstack application built with a Ruby on Rails backend, PostgreSQL database, and React-Redux on the frontend.
 Much like Kickstarter, users can create projects with fund raising goals.
-Other users can then browse and back those projects.

 Kicstarter was created in 8 days by Don Kim.

 [![](https://raw.githubusercontent.com/10KD/FSP/master/Screen%20Shot%202017-12-03%20at%202.06.19%20PM.png)](https://kicstarter.herokuapp.com)

 # Features

 * Creating and logging in User accounts, Secure authentication.
 * Create and view projects.
 * Image link for projects.
 * Filter by project category.

 # Implementation

 ### Authentication

 * Users are able to create a new account, login with an existing account, or login as a guest.
 * In order to create a project, the user must be logged in.
 Trying to create a project while logged out will redirect you to the login page.
 * Trying to access the login page while already logged in will redirect you to the index page.